 - Bound manuscripts and rare books should be placed on appropriate-sized foam book-rests (provided in the reading room).

-- Loose documents are used flat on the desk and may be gently held in place by cotton-linked weights or snakes, (available from the staff desk.)
+- Loose documents are used flat on the desk and may be gently held in place by cotton-linked weights (known as snakes) which are available from the staff desk.

 - Cotton gloves are not generally used for consultation at the Bodleian Library; we recommend clean dry hands instead.